-Complete – Federal, State, and Local withholding taxes as well as State and Federal Unemployment taxes are provided.
+Complete – Federal, State, and Local withholding taxes as well as State and Federal Unemployment taxes are prepared .
 Tax payments are integrated into the Accounts Payable and General Ledger modules.

 Human Resources

 With our online HR tools, you can empower yourself to take control of your human resource needs or let us do it.